predsci/MagMAP/README.md

 ```

 ### Data Download
-The file bin/magmap_get_data.py is an example that is easily executed to download
+The file bin/magmap_get_data.py is an executeable script that downloads
 HMI line-of-site magnetograms.
-Calling this routine from the command line with
+Calling this example routine from the command line with
 start and end timestamps will download HMI_M 720s images at a one-hour cadence.
 ```bash
 cd MagMAP/bin